Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-9.md

    ![](../media/cl9-t1-s5.png)

-6. Authorize the permission needed by clicking on **Authorize Microsoft Security DevOps** within the pop-up and ensure that the autorization is successful.
+6. Authorize the permission needed by clicking on **Authorize Microsoft Security DevOps** within the pop-up and ensure that the authorization is successful.

    ![](../media/cl9-t1-s6.png)